geoglrb/vr-prototype-workshop/README.md

 ### Step 5.
 Install WebVR boilerplate software

-1. Copy the following file to https://github.com/cnewfeldt/webvr-workshop-2018/archive/master.zip from your browser
+1. Copy the following file to https://github.com/meehae/vr-prototype-workshop/archive/master.zip from your browser
-2. Unzip and move webvr-workshop-2018-master to your systems Documents folder.
+2. Unzip and move vr-prototype-workshop-master to your systems Documents folder.
-    - For mac: \* `~/Document/webvr-workshop-2018-master`
+    - For mac: \* `~/Document/vr-prototype-workshop-master`
     - For windows:
-      - `/cygdrive/c/Users/COMPUTER_NAME/Documents/webvr-workshop-2018-master`
+      - `/cygdrive/c/Users/COMPUTER_NAME/Documents/vr-prototype-workshop`
       - Replace COMPUTER_NAME with the name of your computer
 3. Open up your terminal
 4. Issue the following commands:
-    - For mac: \* `cd ~/Documents/webvr-workshop-2018`
+    - For mac: `cd ~/Documents/vr-prototype-workshop`
-    - For windows: \* `/cygdrive/c/Users/COMPUTER_NAME/Documents/webvr-workshop-2018`
+    - For windows: `/cygdrive/c/Users/COMPUTER_NAME/Documents/vr-prototype-workshop`
     - Issue the following command:
       - npm install
       - The system will take a while to install.